If you came here looking for tropes about cats, see This Index Meows.

-- All Cats Have Witches: A couplet in the "Jellicle Songs for Jellicle Cats" goes "Can you ride on a broomstick, to places far distant?/Familiar with candle, with book and with bell?" and refers to cats being traditionally associated with witches, demons and magic.
+- All Witches Have Cats: In their opinion, All Cats Have Witches.
+A couplet in the "Jellicle Songs for Jellicle Cats" goes "Can you ride on a broomstick, to places far distant?/Familiar with candle, with book and with bell?" and refers to cats being traditionally associated with witches, demons and magic.

 - Amusement Park: The Swedish version takes place in one closed down for the winter.

 - Arson, Murder, and Jaywalking: Macavity has broken every human law, disappears from every crime scene, and the Villain Song takes place directly after he's kidnapped the tribe leader.
 Oh, and he cheats at cards.